Nathan Cayless: Parramatta Eels

 Cayless made his first grade debut for Parramatta in round 13 of the 1997 ARL season against the South Queensland Crushers which ended in a 52–10 victory at Parramatta Stadium.
 In the 1998 NRL season, Cayless made 19 appearances as Parramatta reached the preliminary final but were defeated 32-20 by rivals Canterbury-Bankstown in extra-time after leading the game 18–2 with less than 10 minutes to play.

 The following year, Cayless played in the club's 18–16 loss against eventual premiers Melbourne in the preliminary final after leading 16–0 at half time.
 In the 2000 NRL season, Parramatta again reached the preliminary final but were defeated by the Brisbane Broncos 16–10 at Stadium Australia.

 In the 2001 NRL season, Cayless captained the Parramatta side to the Minor Premiership where they set numerous records throughout the year.
 Cayless captained Parramatta in the 2001 NRL Grand Final against Newcastle where the club were favorites to take out their first premiership since 1986 but suffered a 30–24 loss with Newcastle racing out to a 24–0 lead at half time.

 In the 2005 NRL season, Cayless captained Parramatta to their second minor premiership in five years and were favorites along with St. George to take out the title but suffered a 29–0 loss to North Queensland in the preliminary final at Telstra Stadium.

 In the 2009 NRL season, Cayless played nearly every game as Parramatta went on a remarkable run to reach the 2009 NRL Grand Final against Melbourne.
-Parramatta lost the final 23–16 at Telstra Stadium but Melbourne's premiership win was stripped the following year due to multiple and deliberate breaches of the salary cap.
+Parramatta lost the final 23–16 at ANZ Stadium, but Melbourne's premiership win was stripped the following year due to multiple and deliberate breaches of the salary cap.

 With Parramatta, he holds the record for the most games as captain of any team in the NRL.
 Cayless was never a prolific try-scorer; the most he ever scored in a season was 5.
 He also endured a scoring drought spanning over 80 games in his last several NRL seasons.
 In the final game of his career, Cayless finally brought the drought to an end, touching down in front of his home crowd.
 He also kicked a Field Goal in 2008 against the Newcastle Knights to send the match into extra time.
 Luke Burt then kicked the winning Field Goal.
 In 2014, Cayless was inducted into the Parramatta Eels hall of fame.